-- 17. As part of the budget setting process consideration has been given to income streams which could change as a result of recent and pending legislation.
-These include: - New Homes Bonus ((NHB).
-The Department of Communities and Local Government (DCLG) has recently amended the NHB scheme making it less generous.
-It also intends to carry out further consultation on how the scheme may change in the future.
-In my opinion the methodology we have used to estimate the NHB receivable produces a prudent estimate. - 18.
+- 16. As part of the budget setting process consideration has been given to income streams which could change as a result of recent and pending legislation.
+These include: - New Homes Bonus (NHB).
+Although the Ministry of Housing, Communities and Local Government did not make any changes to the NHB scheme for 2018/19 it has not ruled out a less generous scheme in future years.
+I have tried to be prudent in setting the NHB budget but future uncertainty cannot be avoided. - 17.
 A number of revenue income streams are sensitive to changes in market conditions and therefore there will always be a risk that budget targets are not met.
 These include planning fees, building control fees, and land charges fees which all respond directly to the fluctuating characteristics of the housing market.
 Car parking income can also be volatile and responds to the general economy and retail market.
 Previous budget-setting exercises have made adjustments to reflect prevailing market conditions.
-Further adjustments have been made for 2017/18 refining budgets in light of actual patterns. - 19.
+Further adjustments have been made for 2018/19 refining budgets in light of actual patterns. - 18.
 In order to minimise the risk of budgeted income not being achieved, the council takes a prudent approach when calculating the revenue income budgets and debts due and makes appropriate provisions for bad debts.